 Developmental and behavioral characteristics of exceptional children as they relate to inclusion, classroom management, federal laws and psychological treatment.
-Topics on exceptional children include: mental retardation, physical disabilities, giftedness, emotional problems and autism.
-Prerequisites: PSYC 210 or 212, or permission of instructor.
+Topics on exceptional children include mental retardation, physical disabilities, giftedness, emotional problems and autism.
+Prerequisite: PSYC 210 /212 or permission of instructor.